Frequently Asked Questions

 Licensing and Activation

 You can install PatchCAD on 3 concurrent computers (machines).
 When PatchCAD is installed on a new computer (or Virtual Machine), you will be prompted to enter your license key for activation.
-If you would like to authorise another computer, simply log in to your account, navigate to Manage Activations and remove one of the existing activations.
+If you would like to authorise another computer, simply log in to your account, navigate to Manage Activations and remove one of the existing activations, and active another machine instead.

-PatchCAD’s licensing system works by hashing together several key components of your computer (like the CPU’s serial number, motherboard’s serial number, etc.) into one long number that cannot be reversed into the source components that make it up.
+PatchCAD’s licensing system works by hashing together several key components of your computer into one long number that cannot be reversed into the source components that make it up.
 This long number is commonly called Machine ID.
 If one of the hardware components that are used to make up the Machine ID is changed, the Machine ID will no longer match the previous value so the software will think that this is a new installation of PatchCAD and will prompt for a new activation.

 Simply log in to your account, navigate to Manage Activations and remove the existing activation for this computer.
 This way you will not lose any extra activations of the 3 allowed concurrent activations.